pruthvi-v521/AIS-Queue-pipeline/README.md

 * Publishes messages to RabbitMQ
 * Processes and enriches AIS data
 * Stores cleaned results for downstream analysis
+* Creates a PostgreSQL database
+* exposes the database using API
+* Captures everything on the frontend
 * Runs fully containerized using Docker Compose

 No manual Python installation is required.